About Us

 KSU SOLANA FELLOWSHIP

-Through The Solana Social Innovation Graduate Fellowship at KSU, over the last two years, a dedicated team of graduate students and faculty helped compile research then consulted with high school students across our community to develop our center and programming.
+Through The Solana Social Innovation Graduate Fellowship at KSU, a dedicated team of graduate students and faculty helped compile research and consult with high school students across our community to develop our programming.